Midsund Municipality: Geography

 The islands of Midsund Municipality are separated from the mainland by the 2 km wide Julsundet strait to the east and the 3 km wide Midfjorden to the south.
-To the north are many smaller islands including Gossa (in Aukra Municipality) and Harøya, Sandøya, and Orta (in Sandøy Municipality).
+To the north are many smaller islands including Gossa and Orta (in Aukra Municipality) plus Harøya and Sandøya (in Ålesund Municipality).
 To the west lie the islands of Fjørtofta, Skuløya, and Haramsøya (in Haram Municipality).

-The three largest islands of the community lie in a line from ENE to WSW (Otrøya, Midøya, and Dryna).
+The three largest islands of the municipality were located in a line from ENE to WSW (Otrøya, Midøya, and Dryna).
 The island of Magerøya lies between Midøya and Otrøya and a bridge connects it to the latter.
 Tautra lies in the Moldefjorden, southeast of Otrøya.
-Otrøya is the main island of the community, measuring about 20 km from east to west.
+Otrøya was the main island of the community, measuring about 20 km from east to west.
 The southern coasts of Otrøya, Midøya, and Dryna rise from the fjord as sheer 800 m tall cliffs.
-At Oppstad, the cliff is feared to collapse, which would cause a small tsunami in the Moldefjorden.
+At Oppstad, the cliff is feared to collapse, which would cause a small megatsunami in the Moldefjorden.
+The highest point in the municipality was the 736.7 m tall mountain Opstadhornet.

 On the southern coast of Otrøya the following small villages can be found: (from east to west) Solholmen, Nord-Heggdal, Oppstad, Sør-Heggdal, and Klauset.
 The north has the following villages: (east to west) Ræstad, Rakvåg, Tangen, Raknes, and Uglvik.
 On the western side of Otrøya, facing the bay that separates it from Midøya, lies the village of Midsund, the largest settlement in the community.
 The Midsund Bridge connects it with Midøya.
 Dryna and Midøya are also connected with a bridge.
 Ferries run between the islands and the mainland.
-There is a ferry from Solholmen across the Julsundet to Molde Municipality and from the island of Dryna to the village of Brattvåg (in Haram Municipality).
+There is a ferry from Solholmen across the Julsundet to the mainland of Molde Municipality and from the island of Dryna to the village of Brattvåg (in Haram Municipality).
 The larger three islands' interior is wilderness, but the rims are used for keeping cattle and small farming.

 Government

-All municipalities in Norway, including Midsund, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Romsdal District Court and the Frostating Court of Appeal.
+While it existed, Midsund Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Romsdal District Court and the Frostating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Midsund is made up of 17 representatives that are elected to four year terms.
-The party breakdown for the final municipal council was as follows:
+The municipal council (Kommunestyre) of Midsund Municipality is made up of 17 representatives that are elected to four year terms.
+The tables below show the historical composition of the council by political party.

-Demographics

-The municipality had 1,939 inhabitants (January 2005), with 50.3% male.
-The percentage of people older than 67 is 18.3%.
-Unemployment is 2.3%.
-Population growth is stable.
-Most inhabitants are fishers or small farmers.